Wall Street rises on better-than-feared jobs report, easing Sino-U.S. tension

 Also lifting the mood on Friday, Beijing said Sino-U.S. trade negotiators had agreed to improve the atmosphere for the implementation of a Phase 1 deal, days after President Donald Trump threatened to impose new tariffs.

-Financial stocks .SPSY tracked a rise in Treasury yields, while energy stocks .SPNY jumped on the back of higher oil prices.
+Financial stocks tracked a rise in Treasury yields, while energy stocks jumped on the back of higher oil prices.
 [US/] [O/R]

-Disney rose 2.3% as tickets for the earliest days of Shanghai Disneyland’s re-opening in China sold out rapidly.
+Disney (DIS.N) rose 2.1% as tickets for the earliest days of Shanghai Disneyland’s re-opening in China sold out rapidly.

-Uber Technologies Inc (UBER.N) jumped 4% as the company said its ride service bookings recovered in recent weeks and that it expects a coronavirus-related slowdown will delay the goal of becoming profitable by a matter of quarters, not years.
+Uber Technologies Inc jumped 3.9% as the company said its ride service bookings recovered in recent weeks and that it expects a coronavirus-related slowdown will delay the goal of becoming profitable by a matter of quarters, not years.

+Boeing Co rose 3.3% as Chief Executive Officer David Calhoun said in a interview with Fox Business News that the planemaker expects to start production of grounded 737 MAX jet this month.

-But Cognizant Technology Solutions Corp (CTSH.O) fell 3.5% after the IT services and outsourcing firm warned of weak demand this year.
+But Cognizant Technology Solutions Corp fell 4% after the IT services and outsourcing firm warned of weak demand this year.

+Advancing issues outnumbered decliners by a 5.51-to-1 ratio on the NYSE and a 3.65-to-1 ratio on the Nasdaq.

+The S&P index recorded six new 52-week highs and no new low, while the Nasdaq recorded 43 new highs and one new low.

-Reporting by C Nivedita and Medha Singh in Bengaluru, additional reporting by Stephen Culp in New York; Editing by Anil D'Silva, Sagarika Jaisinghani and Saumyadeb Chakrabarty
+Reporting by C Nivedita and Medha Singh in Bengaluru, additional reporting by Sinead Carew in New York; Editing by Anil D'Silva, Sagarika Jaisinghani and Saumyadeb Chakrabarty